 As shown in Table 3-8, construction for all installation development projects would produce an estimated 1,822 tons (1,653 metric tons) of CO2e, representing less than 0.005 percent of annual CO2e emissions in Hillsborough County and less than 0.0003 percent of annual CO2e emissions in Florida (USEPA 2023b).
-Operational activities under the Proposed Action would result in a net increase of CO2e emissions by approximately 140 tons (127 metric tons) per year, which represents less than 0.001 percent of annual CO2e emissions in Hillsborough County and less than 0.0001 percent of annual CO2e emissions in Florida (USEPA 2023b).
+Operational activities under the Proposed Action would result in a net increase of CO2e emissions by approximately 140 tons (127 metric tons) per year, which represents less than 0.001 percent of annual CO2e emissions in Florida (USEPA 2023b).
 As such, air emissions produced from construction and operations would not meaningfully contribute to the potential effects of global climate change and would not considerably increase the total CO2e emissions produced in the region.
 Therefore, construction would result in short-term, negligible, adverse impacts from GHGs.